mikejoh/cloud-provider-cloudlycke/README.md

 Ansible will be used with `vagrant` during provisioning, included in this repository there's two Ansible playbooks (and other ansible specific resources) located [here](vagrant/ansible).

-The first cluster will be deplyed as-is and the second one will be configured in such a way that we'll need a cloud controller to initialize the worker node(s).
-The magic sauce is the following configuration:
+The first cluster will be deplyed as-is and the second one will be configured in such a way that we'll need a cloud controller to initialize the k8s node(s).
+Needed configuration of the k8s control and data plane components:

-* The API server will be configured with the following flag(s): `--cloud-provider=external`
+* The API server will be configured with the following flag(s): `--cloud-provider=external`.
+This is not needed, but since there's still code in the API server that does cloud provider specific method calls ([#1](https://github.com/kubernetes/kubernetes/blob/9e991415386e4cf155a24b1da15becaa390438d8/cmd/kube-apiserver/app/server.go#L235) [#2](https://github.com/kubernetes/kubernetes/blob/9e991415386e4cf155a24b1da15becaa390438d8/cmd/kube-apiserver/app/server.go#L241)) i'll leave it here as documentation.
 * The Controller Manager will be configured wth the following flag(s): `--cloud-provider=external`
-* The Kubelets will be configured with the following flag(s): `--node-ip <VM IP> --cloud-provider=external --provider-id=cloudlycke://<ID>`
+* The Kubelets will be configured with the following flag(s): `--node-ip <VM IP> --cloud-provider=external --provider-id=cloudlycke://<ID>`.
+I added the `provider-id` flag to force the `kubelet` to set that on node initialization.
+The value of this flag is used during the subsequent calls to the Cloudlycke cloud through the Cloud Controller Manager.
 * The Cloudlycke Cloud Controller will be configured with the following flag(s): `--cloud-provider=cloudlycke`

   _Please note that the container image, used in the [all-in-one manifest](/manifests/cloudlycke-ccm.yaml), is one that i've built and pushed to my private Docker Hub repository.
 Please see the [Dockerfile](/Dockerfile) to see how the image was built._